chochain/eforth/README.md

 > 5. A CPU to move date among stacks and memory, and to do ALU operations to parameters stored on the data stack.

 ### ceForth - on the shoulder of a giant
 Most classic Forth systems are build with a few low-level primitives in assembly language and bootstrap the high-level words in Forth itself.
-Over the years, Dr. Ting have created many versions of Forth system using the same model.
-However, he eventually stated that it was silly trying to explain Forth in Forth to new comers.
+Over the years, Dr. Ting have implemented many Forth systems using the same model.
+See <a href=https://https://www.forth.org/OffeteStore/OffeteStore.html" target="_blank">here</a> However, he eventually stated that it was silly trying to explain Forth in Forth to new comers.
 There are just not many people know Forth, period.

-Utilizing morden OS and tool chains to construct new generation of Forths in just a few hundreds lines of C code, it is much easier for someone who did not know Forth to gain the core understanding.
+Utilizing modern OS and tool chains to construct new generation of Forths in just a few hundreds lines of C code, it is much easier for someone who did not know Forth to gain the core understanding.
 He called the insight **Forth without Forth**.

 In 2021-07-04, I reconnected with Dr. Ting.
 He included me in his last projects all the way till his passing.
 I am honored that he considered me one of the frogs living in the bottom of the same well looking up to the small opening of the sky.
-Together, with cross-platform portability as our guildline, we built ooeForth in Java, jeForth in Javascript, wineForth for Windows, and esp32forth for ESP micro-controllers using the same code-base.
-With his last breath in the hospital, he even attempt to build it onto an FPGA using Verilog. see [ceForth_403 here](https://chochain.github.io/eforth/docs/ceForth_403.pdf) and [eJsv32 here](https://github.com/chochain/eJsv32).
+Together, with cross-platform portability as our guild-line, we built ooeForth in Java, jeForth in Javascript, wineForth for Windows, and esp32forth for ESP micro-controllers using the same code-base.
+With his last breath in the hospital, he even attempt to build it onto an FPGA using Verilog. see <a href="https://chochain.github.io/eforth/docs/ceForth_403.pdf" target="_blank">ceForth_403 here</a> and <a href="https://github.com/chochain/eJsv32" target="_blank">eJsv32 here</a>.

 ### Evolution of ceForth - continuation of Dr. Ting's final work
 * ceForth_10 - 2009       Dr. Ting first attempt of Forth in C